 “For a brief period in 1937, the Mitsubishi Type 97 Ki-15 was the fastest production airplane in the world.
 It was a high-speed reconnaissance aircraft capable of flying faster and higher than any fighter it would encounter at the time.
 Fully aerobatic, it could out-maneuver all fighters of the era – if they could catch it.

-“Although meant as a tribute, the flight must have been an embarrassment to the King because the fastest British aircraft in production at the time was an open-cockpit biplane.”
+“Although the record flight was meant as a tribute, its flight might have been an embarrassment to the King because the fastest British aircraft in production at the time was an open-cockpit biplane.”

 – At The Field: Offbeat Stories About R/C Model Airplanes and the People Who Fly Them, David P. Andersen, 2004